isomerpages/nlb-discovereads/pages/Book Bugs Rescuers: Terms and Conditions.md

 **5. Points from Online Quizzes**

-(a)	There will be a monthly online quiz available on [www.go.gov.sg/bookbugs](www.go.gov.sg/bookbugs) from January 2022 to September 2022.
+(a)	There will be a monthly online quiz available on [www.go.gov.sg/bookbugs](www.go.gov.sg/bookbugs) from March 2022 to December 2022.

 (b)	Maximum monthly points each patron may earn: